Otomisin/DTMHack2023.github.io/Resources.md

 # Data for hackathon?

-Participants will have access to Displacement Tracking Matrix (DTM) datasets related to the East and Horn of Africa region.
+Participants will have access to Displacement Tracking Matrix (DTM) dataset related to the East and Horn of Africa region.
 These datasets will include information on displacement, climate-related factors, population movements, and more.
 Here is a list of the datasets you’ll have access to, all georeferenced to Admin 1 for the region of interest.
+The temporal dimension under consideration for the external data is 2000-2020.

 ### Table of Data Sources